helikon-labs/multix/README.md

 <p align="center"><img src=".github/images/MULTIX_LOGO_FULL_BLUE_1200px.png" width=500 /></p>

 # Multix
 ### an interface to easily manage complex multisigs.
 ### https://multix.cloud

+### ⚠️ Multix is no longer maintained after 2025-12-31.
+Please migrate to a new multisig solution by then.
+Nova, Mimir, Signet or Polkadot.js are good options.

 This repo contains the code to run an indexer see `./squid` and a front-end, see `./packages/ui`.